arbor-sim/arbor/doc/install.rst

 is passed to CMake at configuration time. ``arbornml`` depends upon the the ``libxml2`` library for XML parsing.

-With NeuroML support enabled, Arbor will aditionally install the static library ``libarbornml.a``.
+With NeuroML support enabled, Arbor will additionally install the static library ``libarbornml.a``.
 Applications using this functionality will need to link against this library in addition to the main Arbor library and ``libxml2``.
 For example: